-Secured Loans: What They Are And How They Work
+Secured Loans: A Definition And How They Work

-However, it’s important to be aware of the various types of loans available to you and how some might be better suited to your specific needs than others.
-Let’s explore secured loans and some of the instances in which this type of loan could be the best option for you.
+Let’s explore secured loans and some instances in which this type of loan could be the best option for you.

 What Is A Secured Loan?

-A secured loan is a type of loan that requires a given borrower to put up some type of collateral to "secure" funding for the loan.
-The use of collateral assets is typically a method of reassuring lenders that their investment is worthwhile, and that the money owed to them by the borrower will successfully be paid back over the course of the loan term.
+A secured loan is a loan that’s backed by collateral such as a home, car or other valuable asset owned by the borrower.
+Collateral can help assure a lender that their investment is worthwhile and that the money the borrower owes them will successfully be paid back over the course of the loan term.

 - Real estate properties